Milici-Ilie/Control-Flow.-Switch/readme2.md

 person), also check if there are some negative numbers/years  [🔰🔰[YEAR SETTINGS]🔰🔰] ... /// ❗❗❗ How to check for bad data, bad numbers, wrong years, numbers with letters, etc. ex: BirthOfYear: 199r [📛📛], correct is: 1993 [💚]
 -How to check if the user enters characters/letters in the number: [StringToNumber.java]. [🔰🔰[YEAR SETTINGS]🔰🔰]].
 Lessons [70-71-72]

+-CHALLENGE, how to read the input from the User

+-How to take data from the Input user, how to take data from the user ...
+We must use: "Scanner" este o clasă din Java care este folosită pentru a obține input de la utilizator prin consolă sau din alte surse. and "System.in"

 -How to access the code when using the "System.console().readLine()", type in the Terminal: java src/name of the file.
 Then will display you text from the console and the "println" if there is one

 -How to use Scanner, how to use scanner and taking info/values from the Input User, and how to use Scanner by taking data from some files.
 Check the IMG from folder: 'documentation IMAGES [Instantiating Scanner]' ... to see in practice check the file project [StringToNumber.java] ... how to use